Technology & AI: 15 Game-Changing Shifts Transforming the Future of Work, Productivity & Business in 2026

 For individuals using AI tools:

-- Protect sensitive information by avoiding sharing confidential data with AI systems
+- Protect sensitive data by not sharing confidential or personal information with AI systems

-- Be transparent when using AI for content creation or decision support
+- Be transparent when using AI for content creation, communication, or decision support

-Ethics in AI isn’t about preventing all possible harms—that’s likely impossible.
-It’s about identifying risks, implementing safeguards, maintaining accountability, and ensuring benefits are distributed equitably.
+Responsible AI and automation is not about eliminating all risks—it’s about identifying potential harms, implementing safeguards, maintaining accountability, and ensuring that the benefits of AI are distributed fairly across society.

 Common Myths About AI and Technology